FAIRmat-NFDI/nexus3d/README.md

                         Only applicable for gltf or glb files.
   --shape [cone|cube]   The shape to write into the gltf file.
 Only applicable
-                        for gltf or glb files.   [default: cone] --help                Show this message and exit.
+                        for gltf or glb files.   [default: cone] --blender             Rotates the coordinate system by 90 degree around the x-axis.
+This maps the axes correctly to blender.
+  --help                Show this message and exit.
 ```